Bias-inducing geometries: an exactly solvable data model with fairness implications: Investigating the sources of bias

-In fact, the quality of a group's representation in the dataset can increase if the number of points is kept constant but the group variance is reduced.
-The blue regions in the first panel indicate a higher accuracy for the minority group even if the dataset only contains $10\%$ of samples belonging to it.
+\begin{remark} Balancing the group relative representation does not guarantee a fair training outcome. \end{remark} In fact, the quality of a group's representation in the dataset can increase if the number of points is kept constant but the group variance is reduced.
+The blue regions in the left panel indicate a higher accuracy for the smaller sub-population even if the dataset only contains $10\%$ of samples belonging to it.
 This exemplifies the fact that a very focused distribution (low $\Delta_{\pm}$) actually requires less samples.
-The second panel ($\rho=0.5$) shows the scenario one would expect \emph{a priori}: on the diagonal line the DI is balanced, but by setting $\Delta_{+}>\Delta_{-}$ (or viceversa) one induces a bias in the classification.
+The right panel ($\rho=0.5$) shows the scenario one would expect \emph{a priori}: on the diagonal line the DI is balanced, but by setting $\Delta_{+}>\Delta_{-}$ (or viceversa) one induces a bias in the classification.